HAIR CARE PRODUCTS (NON-COLORING)

 7132

-While many chemicals in cosmetic products present limited or absolutely no threat, some are linked with considerable medical conditions, including cancer, reproductive and neurological harm, and developmental delays.
-Cosmetic chemicals can enter the body through the skin, inhalation, ingestion and internal use, and lead to similar risks as food chemicals, per this site.
+Although most chemicals in beauty products and cosmetics pose hardly any or absolutely no risk, dozens are linked to considerable health issues, including neurological harm and cancer.
+Chemicals in cosmetics enter the body through inhalation, ingestion, and the skin, and pose similar risks as food chemicals, per this site.

-Chemicals linked to cancer are found in food, water, and a lot of other commonly used products.
-But, no area of consumer products is accountable to less government oversight than cosmetics and other personal care products, including Repair Booster.
-Though many of the chemicals and contaminants in cosmetics and personal care products probably pose very little risk, exposure to some has been linked to significant health disorders, including cancer.
+Chemicals associated with cancer are found in food and several other ordinary items.
+Still, no kind of consumer items is accountable to less government direction than cosmetics and other personal products, including Repair Booster.
+Although most of the chemicals in cosmetics very likely present minimal risk, subjection to some is associated with serious health concerns, such as cancer.